 Oh, hello!
 How have you been?
 I’m back with a slightly-too-personal recap where I talk about the past month.
-October was a lot.
+October was intense.
 And I’m not just saying that because I don’t know how to do these monthly recaps any more.
-At least I can say I’m doing well, and I’m with both my feet on the ground.
+At least I can say I’m doing well, and I’m with both feet on the ground.
 It’s been little over a year since it’s all gone to shits, yet I feel as if I am finally seeing a change.
-And I am feeling grateful for that.
+And I am feeling really grateful for that.

 And lastly, I think I’m taking in recommendations for books and music.
 My commute suddenly went from nearly-non-existent to 1+ hour one-way.
-The job is a 40-hour-workweek-one, which is a bit of a change since it’s the first time I’m working full-time again since my sick-leave last year.
+The job is a 40-hour-workweek one, which is a bit of a change since it’s the first time I’m working full-time again since my sick-leave last year.
 But I am feeling hopeful!

 Books read in October:

-The Subtle Art of Not Giving a F*ck: A Counterintuitive Approach to Living a Good Life by Mark Manson, Wabi-Sabi: For Artists, Designers, Poets & Philosophers by Leonard Koren, Jung: A Very Short Introduction by Anthony Stevens and Warlight by Michael Ondaatje.
+The Subtle Art of Not Giving a F*ck: A Counter intuitive Approach to Living a Good Life by Mark Manson, Wabi-Sabi: For Artists, Designers, Poets & Philosophers by Leonard Koren, Jung: A Very Short Introduction by Anthony Stevens and Warlight by Michael Ondaatje.
 See more over on Goodreads.

 1. Hunt for the Wilderpeople